draios/onprem-install-docs/3.6.0/README.md

 This install assumes the Kubernetes cluster has network access to pull images from quay.io.

-1. Have your Sysdig Technical Account Manager download the installer binary that matches your OS from the the  page [TODO: Donald].
+1. Have your Sysdig Technical Account Manager download the installer binary that matches your distribution.

 2.  **For Upgrades Only:** Preparing values.yaml